6c69616d/highfield/readme.md

 I have tried to demonstrate some of the techniques we discussed in the call on Monday i.e. Linq.

+I tried to demonstrate some basic conventional commits and I probably should of demonstrated a better use of git from the start.

 Please accept my apologies for how what I have produced may not be up to scratch the anxiety completing the task most certainly got the better of me.

 I look forward to hearing from you soon.